Framing (construction): Braced frame

 Balloon framing uses long continuous framing members (wall studs) that run from the sill plate to the top plate, with intermediate floor structures let into and nailed to them.
 Here the heights of window sills, headers and next floor height would be marked out on the studs with a story pole.
 Once popular when long lumber was plentiful, balloon framing has been largely replaced by platform framing.

 It is not certain who introduced balloon framing in the United States.
 However, the first building using balloon framing was possibly a warehouse constructed in 1832 in Chicago, Illinois, by George Washington Snow or Augustine Deodat Taylor.
 Both men arrived in Chicago from New England, where the use of light framing timber was already common.
 Architectural critic Sigfried Giedion cited Chicago architect John M. Van Osdel's 1880s attribution, as well as A. T. Andreas' 1885 History of Chicago, to credit Snow as 'inventor of the balloon frame method'.
-In 1833, Augustine Taylor (1796–1891) constructed St. Mary's Catholic Church in Chicago using the balloon framing method.
+In 1833, Taylor constructed the first Catholic church in Chicago, St. Mary's, using the balloon framing method; this building was moved and rehabbed multiple times before burning in the Great Chicago Fire.

 In the 1830s, Hoosier Solon Robinson published articles about a revolutionary new framing system, called "balloon framing" by later builders.
-Robinson's system called for standard 2x4 lumber, nailed together to form a sturdy, light skeleton.
-Builders were reluctant to adopt the new technology, however, by the 1880s, some form of 2x4 framing was standard.
+Robinson's system called for standard 2×4 lumber, nailed together to form a sturdy, light skeleton.
+Builders were reluctant to adopt the new technology; however, by the 1880s, some form of 2×4 framing was standard.

-Alternatively, a precursor to the balloon frame may have been used by the French in Missouri as much as thirty-one years earlier.
+Alternatively, a precursor to the balloon frame may have been used by the French in Missouri as much as 31 years earlier.